 Interestingly, two of the three golden costumes draped on the Emerald Buddha were made by King Rama I himself.
 The golden attire is usually changed seasonally by the King of Thailand.

 Making your own way to the Grand Palace in Bangkok is more enjoyable and rewarding than dealing with the persistent upselling delivered by drivers.

 Get off the roads, and take advantage of the water.
 Moving around by river taxi is inexpensive.
 Plus, you’ll have a good excuse to see the Chao Phraya River up close.
 Going by boat allows you to avoid traffic and enjoy river scenery along the way — bonus!

 If you have access to the BTS Skytrain, take it to Saphan Taksin station, then follow signs to the boat pier.
 Take the river taxi nine stops north to the Tha Chang (elephant) pier; they are marked with signs.

 If you lose count of the stops, don’t worry.
-The Grand Palace is sprawled between the Tha Thien pier and Tha Chang pier; you’ll be able to see it from the boat.
+The Grand Palace is sprawled between the Tha Tien pier and Tha Chang pier; you’ll be able to see it from the boat.
 Once alighting at Tha Chang pier, walk a short distance south (to the right) to the entrance of the palace.